-IOMS Faculty ResearchA vigorous research program in the Department of Information, Operations, and Management Sciences (IOMS) is essential to its teaching mission, and to attracting first-rate faculty and students.
+Technology, Operations, and Statistics Faculty ResearchA vigorous research program in the Department of Tech, Ops & Stats is essential to its teaching mission, and to attracting first-rate faculty and students.

 The Information Systems Group is itself made up of three groups with rather different disciplinary backgrounds ("reference disciplines").
 The Operations Management and Statistics Groups each derive its faculty from a single recognized reference discipline.
 The research interests of the current IS Group can be roughly divided into three subgroups: